JuliaCI/rootfs-images/README.md

 This repository contains the scripts to build the rootfs images.
 The other configuration files for Base Julia CI are located in the [`.buildkite`](https://github.com/JuliaLang/julia/tree/master/.buildkite) directory in the [Julia](https://github.com/JuliaLang/julia) repository.

+The documentation for the Base Julia CI setup is located in the [base-buildkite-docs](https://github.com/JuliaCI/base-buildkite-docs) repository.

 ## Instantiating the environment

 ```